haddocking/haddocking.github.io/education/disvis-webserver/index.md

 expense of increased computational time.
 The default values are `15°` and `2.0Å` for a quick scanning and `9.72°` and `1.0Å` for a more thorough scanning.
 For the sake of time in this tutorial, we will keep the sampling interval to the quick scanning settings (`15.00°` and `2.0Å`).
-The number of processors used for the calculation is fixed to 8 processors on the web server side .
+The number of processors used for the calculation is fixed to 8 processors on the web server side.
 This number can of course be changed when using the local version of DisVis.